China producer prices fall for first time in three years, deflation worries resurface

 On a month-on-month basis, CPI grew 0.4% in July after dipping 0.1% in June.

-Core consumer inflation -- excluding food and fuel -- remained modest, however, easing marginally to 1.3% on-year.
+Core consumer inflation -- excluding food and fuel -- remained modest, however, was 1.6% on-year, unchanged from June's.

 "The upshot is that China faces the worse of both worlds," said Capital Economics in a note.